 North-West Mallorca offers the island’s best walking – it is where the rugged mountains of the Tramuntana Sierra plunge into the sea.
 This spectacular walk follows winding trails that link the most picturesque towns and villages – Sóller, Pollença and Valldemossa – where you stay at charming hotels and enjoy time for long dinners of tapas and wine.

-Enjoy a unique circular itinerary in the high mountains where the borders of Austria, Italy and Slovenia meet.
+Enjoy a unique circular itinerary in the Alps where the borders of Austria, Italy and Slovenia meet.
 Start from Villach in Austria, then follow the ridges of the Carnic Alps in Italy, cross the stunning Julian Alps and take in the landscapes of Triglav National Park in Slovenia, then reach Kranjska Gora and finish back in Villach.

 This walking holiday will take you on a picturesque trek through the alpine area of Triglav National Park.
 The jagged limestone peaks offer some of Europe’s best scenery and walking, with Mount Triglav (the highest in Slovenia) at the centre of the range, and the glacial lakes of Bohinj and Bled far below.
 Optional guided climb of Mount Triglav can be included.